jamesdaus/SealNet2/README.md

 # SealNet Classifier Additions

-## Usage:
+## format_data Usage:

 "python format_data.py GALLERY/PROBE DIRECTORY"

 Ex: python format_data.py GALLERY ../photos

 Ex: python format_data.py PROBE ../chips

-Output will be written into
+Output will be written into either ./probePhotos.txt or ./referencePhotos.txt respectively

+## seenBefore Usage:

+"python seenBefore.py"

-This will require a trained SealNet model, which is included.
+This will require ./probePhotos.txt, ./referencePhotos.txt, and a trained SealNet model, which can be directed to in "model_name" in main().

+Output will be written into ./testResult.txt

 ## Important files:

-format_data.py

-seenBefore.py
+format_data.py - Python function to create probe and reference .txt files for seenBefore usage.
+Creating a probe list (the new chips to be classified) takes a single directory of chips.
+Creating a gallery (the classified reference groups) takes a folder of folders, each labelled with a number corresponding to a seal, with chips of that seal contained within.

+seenBefore.py - This script uses the a probePhotos.txt and referencePhotos.txt within the same folder to classify each of the probes as the closest reference, according to a trained SealNet model.
+The output is formated as: name_of_chip.jpeg 1,NUMBER OF CLASSIFIED SEAL

+For example: BrandtLedges/Chip10.jpeg 1,64  Which means that Chip10.jpeg most closely matches the seal in labelled folder 64

 ## Useful resources: